A solid electronic debut with classical overtones from the junior (in tenure) member of Tangerine Dream.

 As part of the Tangerine machine, it was never that clear to me what Peter Baumann brought to the band in terms of an individual artist.
 Outside of one song credited to him (“Sequent C’” from Phaedra), there wasn’t any place I could point to in the music of Tangerine Dream and say “Aha!
 That’s Peter Baumann’s influence in the band.”
-Maybe that’s a musical deficiency in me, or a rare show of restraint where blurting our musical facts that no one else cares about is concerned.
+Maybe that’s a musical deficiency in me, or a rare show of restraint where blurting out musical facts is concerned.

 Baumann unveils his more serious, classical side on the second half of the album.
 Meadow of Infinity Part I introduces simple cellos and voices that create a Carmina Burana effect, ultimately ending in a frenzy of tribal drums.
 The Glass Bridge utilizes cellos, violins and bass guitar to create modern classical music.
 Meadow of Infinity Part II merges synthesizers, classical instruments and some clever headphone mixing for a trippy, classy ending to the album.

 As I said, I tend to run hot and cold on this album.
 Sometimes (like today), I’m completely impressed with Bauman’s directness, economy and efficacy.
-On other days, usually after I’ve listened to one of Tangerine Dream’s early meisterwerks (or, worse, Baumann’s Repeat Repeat), I find Romance ’76 a bit too accessible and wish for something meatier.
+On other days, usually after I’ve listened to one of Tangerine Dream’s early meisterwerks (or, at the other end of the spectrum, Baumann’s Repeat Repeat), I find Romance ’76 a bit too accessible and wish for something meatier.
 In either mood, however, Romance ’76 remains pleasantly complementary to the work of Tangerine Dream.
-There is, after all, no lack of original Tangerine Dream albums to choose from, and if Baumann had simply sought to make the same kind of music, it would have been just another TD record and, perhaps, not a very good one.
+There is, after all, no lack of original Tangerine Dream albums to choose from, and if Baumann had simply sought to make the same kind of music, it would have been just another TD record and, perhaps, not an exceptional one.
 Instead, Romance ’76 is a very good Peter Baumann album; probably the best he’s ever made.
 It may not mark the beginning of a lifelong love affair with Peter Baumann’s music, but as a dalliance you won’t do much better.

 Original LP Version